 Shou Jie Eng

-Shou Jie Eng (he/him) is a writer and architectural designer, whose work addresses the spatial, material, and embodied narratives that are present in histories of labour and cultures of craft.
+Shou Jie Eng (he/him) is a poet and architectural designer, whose work addresses the spatial, material, and embodied narratives that are present in histories of coloniality and labour.
 Originally from Singapore, he runs Left Field Projects, a multi-disciplinary design practice located in Hartford, Connecticut.
 He received his MArch from the Rhode Island School of Design.

-His writing has appeared or is forthcoming in Bennington Review, Harvard Review, Jet Fuel Review, The Los Angeles Review, the anthology New Singapore Poetries (Gaudy Boy), and elsewhere.
-In 2025, he placed on the list of commendations for the Gregory Djanikian Scholarships at The Adroit Journal, and his chapbook, We Carry These Bones to Market, was selected as a finalist for the Helena Whitehill Book Award by Tupelo Press.
+His writing has appeared or is forthcoming in Bennington Review, Harvard Review, The Los Angeles Review, Meridian, Radar Poetry, the anthology New Singapore Poetries (Gaudy Boy), and elsewhere.
+His poems have been nominated for the Pushcart Prize and Best of the Net.
+In 2025, he placed on the list of commendations for the Gregory Djanikian Scholarships at The Adroit Journal.
+His chapbook of poems, line weights, was a selection in the Sixth Finch Books Annual Chapbook Contest and is forthcoming in 2026.

 Alongside his practice, Shou Jie is a Critic at the Rhode Island School of Design, where he teaches courses on architectural drawing and other representational topics.